-- Lay the components out on the floor to see how they fit together.
+- Lay components on the floor to see how they fit together.

 - Use a stud finder to locate and mark the position of studs.

-- Secure the horizontal track to the back wall near the ceiling with toggle bolts where there aren’t any studs, and wood screws where there are.
+- Secure the horizontal track to the back wall near the ceiling with toggle bolts where there aren’t any studs, and wood screws where there are some.

-- Position vertical standards on the wall every 24” or less, and secure them to the wall using toggles or screws.
+- Position vertical standards on the wall every 24 inches or less, and secure them to the wall using toggles or screws.